 14. Ex*tic Shorthair

-The next breed of cat that we are going to talk about is the Ex*tic Shorthair, which is a cross between the Persian Cat and Shorthair cat breeds, like the American Shorthair.
+The next breed of cat that we are going to talk about is the Ex*tic Shorthair.
+It is a cross between the Persian Cat and Shorthair cat breeds, like the American Shorthair.

 Crossbreeding has led to this cat having personalities similar to the Persian cat, and low maintenance like the shorthair breeds.